cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/getting-started/cloudbees-ci-login.md

 CloudBees CI for modern platforms takes advantage of Kubernetes to providing dynamic provisioning of team specific Jenkins instances we refer to as ***managed controllers***.
 A loudBees ***managed controller*** (Jenkins instance) was provisioned for you with an initial configuration provided by CloudBees CI Configuration-as-Code.

+{{% notice note %}}
->NOTE: If you haven't already received the link for the CloudBees CI Workshop cluster, then ask your instructor for it.
+If you haven't already received the link for the CloudBees CI Workshop cluster, then ask your instructor for it.
+{{% /notice %}}

 ## CloudBees CI Managed Controller